-Trauma, resiliency, and recovery; gender relations; occupational health and safety; world of work; and work-family balance
+Trauma, resiliency, and recovery; gender relations; occupational health and safety; restorative justice; world of work; work-family balance

-Dr. Briana Barocas is the director of research at the Center on Violence and Recovery and a research associate professor at the Silver School of Social Work.
-She has taught as an adjunct faculty member at the Stern School of Business and the Silver School of Social Work.
-Her interests in trauma, resiliency, and recovery have led to research on first responders, individuals, and families affected by domestic violence, and survivors of 9/11.
+Briana Barocas is a Research Associate Professor at NYU Silver and serves as the Director of Research at the Center on Violence and Recovery.
+Dr. Barocas has taught as an adjunct faculty member at the Stern School of Business and the Silver School.
+Her interests in trauma, resiliency, and recovery have led to research on first responders, individuals and families affected by domestic violence, and survivors of 9/11.
 Additional research interests include gender relations and the world of work.
-She conducts training on program development and evaluation.
+Dr. Barocas also conducts training on program development and evaluation.

 Her research has been supported by the National Institute of Justice, the National Science Foundation, the Department of Homeland Security, and the Department of Defense.
-She participated in the 2011 Faculty Fellowship Summer Institute in Israel co-sponsored by Scholars for Peace in the Middle East.
+She was the principal investigator on a National Science Foundation Innovation Corps (I-Corps) team to develop an online platform for domestic violence treatment.
+In 2019, Dr. Barocas was a participant in the Scholars as Bridge Builders: New York City and Jerusalem workshop at the Hebrew University.
+The program brought together American, Israeli, and Palestinian scholars to explore practices and policies of urban justice.
+She also participated in the 2011 Faculty Fellowship Summer Institute in Israel co-sponsored by Scholars for Peace in the Middle East.
 For the 2010-2011 academic year, she was a fellow of the American Psychoanalytic Association.
 In 2007, she was selected to participate in the Disaster Mental Health Research Mentoring Program, a two-year program funded by the National Institute of Mental Health in which she focused on disaster mental health in workplace settings.